shrikrishnaholla/TabbedUI/README.txt

 Questions to be answered
 -------------------------------------------------------------------------------------
 1: How do I control the position where a widget is created?
+2: Presently, destructor is being called on the previews when mouse is moved to the right of the rightmost tab, but not when it moves into the child widget (ie, the widget within the tab).
+How do I repair this?
 -------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------
 Potential solutions to questions previously in 'to be answered' section